prajdabre/prajdabre.github.io/_pages/about.md

 <h2 style="color:#003BDE; margin-bottom:0.5em">News</h2>

 ##### 2024
+- **March** - Our paper on Creole Machine Translation has been accepted to NAACL 2024.
 - **January** - Happy to announce that I have been appointed as an Adjunct Faculty in the Computer Science department of IIT Madras.
 - **January** - Excited to announce the release of Airavata, an instruction-tuned Hindi LLM.
 Check out the [Blog](https://ai4bharat.github.io/airavata) and [Code](https://github.com/AI4Bharat/IndicInstruct).
 - **January** - Announcing pre-prints on our [dialects survey](https://arxiv.org/abs/2401.05632), [RomanSetu](https://arxiv.org/abs/2401.14280), [MT Robustness](https://arxiv.org/abs/2401.12097) and [Pragmatics Benchamark](https://arxiv.org/abs/2401.07078).